Admission

 Academic Advising

 Students are advised by professional staff advisors and faculty mentors from their respective major department/program, typically at least once a semester.
-Students use Buff Portal Advising to communicate with advisors, schedule appointments, explore majors, etc.
+Students use Buff Portal Advising to communicate with professional academic advisors, schedule appointments, explore majors, etc.

 Premedical Option